 While visiting Munich, I was surprised by its vibrant and creative food scene and how deep its Bavarian roots run.
 However, my biggest surprise was Munich’s distinctive modern design culture.
 Far from the traditional biergartens and lederhosen, Munich innovates in fashion, architecture, and industrial design.
-Munich radiates an entrepreneurial spirit and creative flair I wasn’t expecting, but was thrilled to find.
+Munich radiates an entrepreneurial spirit and creative flair I wasn’t expecting but was thrilled to find.

 Creative Design on a Budget at Motel One

 My first taste of Munich’s creative modern design was my home base throughout my stay in the city – Motel One.
-Motel One is a German budget hotel chain with a difference; it offers stunning unique design, at an affordable price.
+Motel One is a German budget hotel chain with a difference; it offers stunning, unique design, at an affordable price.

 Stepping through the entrance, I’ll be the first to admit, Motel One was unlike any budget chain hotel I had stayed in before.
 The lobby and vast open breakfast area are light, airy, comfortable and distinctive.
 These contrast with the sumptuous leather-clad library area and the blinged out bar.
-Each of these spaces feel unique and fresh, unlike the typical ‘I could be anywhere in the world’ style chains we’re used to.
+Each of these spaces feels unique and fresh, unlike the typical ‘I could be anywhere in the world’ style chains we’re used to.